 The Peritoneal Surface Malignancy Program handles peritoneal mesothelioma.
-Dr. James Cusack is the director of the program, providing the highest quality care that includes the highly-effective hyperthermic intraperitoneal chemotherapy (HIPEC) procedure.
+Dr. James Cusack is the director of the program, providing the highest quality care that includes the highly effective hyperthermic intraperitoneal chemotherapy (HIPEC) procedure.

-MGH has been ranked among America’s top five hospitals in U.S. News & World Report for each of the last 10 years, a testament to both its excellence and consistency.
+Massachusetts General Hospital has been ranked among America’s top five hospitals in U.S. News & World Report for each of the last 10 years, a testament to both its excellence and consistency.

 In the 2017-18 rankings, MGH was the only hospital ranked in all 16 complex specialties that were examined.